amiller68/iac-experiment/README.md

       - NOTE: we don't employ any auto-scaling policies here, but we could easily add them in the future.

 - [networking](/iac/aws/modules/networking/main.tf)

   - defines our network topology:
     - VPC with public/private subnets
     - internet and NAT gateways
     - route tables
     - network security groups
     - vpc endpoints for secrets manager, rds, and sns
-      - this ensures that our internal aws services can communicate with each other without going through the public internet, which is helpful for compliance, security, and performance.
+      - this ensures that our internal AWS services can communicate with each other without going through the public internet, which is helpful for compliance, security, and performance.
     - eip for exposing our services to the internet

 - [secrets](/iac/aws/modules/secrets/main.tf)